stereolabs/zed-hub-examples/README.md

 ## Develop a ZED Hub app

 In these [**ZED Hub tutorials**](./tutorials/) you will learn how to develop a ZED Hub app, exploring each feature.
-The only requirement is to setup a device to install the Edge Agent software.
+The only requirement is to setup a device to install the Edge Agent software, which is done automatically when you register your device on ZED Hub.

 Once Edge Agent has been installed, you can start the Edge Agent services using:
 ```